ZefCo/ttrpg_dice/README.md

 # ttrpg_dice

+7/10/21

+New goal: instead of initializing things seperatly, let's create a Dice Bag that pulls pulls the json data and then creates the dice objects and stores those objects.
+So an object to create and store other objects.

+Then create another object, the players hand, which holds - by default - 0 of each dice.
+We can then increse the number of each dice in the hand and roll those.
+The player hand only needs to be initizalized when needed.

 CURRENT ALGORITHM

 Right now it's a giant mess because I can't quite decide the best approach to this.
 Should I use more classes?
 Should I use less?